-- Pulling cell phone records from before, during, and/or after the accident
+- Pulling cell phone records from before, during, or after the accident

-We can help you gather that crucial evidence you might otherwise not be able to gather on your own.
-To learn more about proving liability in Baton Rouge, contact the Morris Bart law firm today at (225) 341-5694 for a free consultation with one of our team members.
+We can help you gather that crucial evidence you might otherwise not be able to collect on your own.
+To learn more about proving liability in Baton Rouge, contact the Morris Bart law firm today for a free consultation with one of our team members.